 We helped them take the pulse of the community.
 We wanted to learn how they were adapting to changes in teaching and research.
 We conducted market research interviews with several members including students and long-time members.
 The association’s leaders are learning first-hand how members are adapting and what they seek from their “professional home.”

-We are turning these interviews into stories that give voice to shared challenges, to showcase the inspiring ways members are adapting, staying connected, helping others with professional development, and advancing their research (including front-line COVID-19-related projects).
+We turned these interviews into a blog series: ECS Community Adapts and Advances.
+These stories give voice to shared challenges, to showcase the inspiring ways members are adapting, staying connected, helping others with professional development, and advancing their research (including front-line COVID-19-related projects).

 Client 2: International NGO